Thulani/assessment/README.md

 ### Usage

 ```
-Run GreatestCommonDivisor as a java application
+Run GreatestCommonDivisorDemo as a java application
 ```
 ## Pretty Address Printer